worldbank/ML-classification-algorithms-poverty/README.md

 The project report is provided in the `report` folder (ML_Classification_Poverty_Comparative_Assessment_v01.pdf).

+As part of the project, a Data Science competition was also organized (on DrivenData platform), challenging data scientists to build poverty prediction models for three countries.
+Participants in the competition were not informed of the origin of the three (obfuscated) survey datasets used for the competition.
+One of the three datasets was from the Malawi Integrated Household Survey 2010.
+We provide in this repo an adapted version of the scripts produced by the 4 winners of the competition (the adaptation was made to make the scripts run on a de-obfuscated version of the dataset).

 This project was funded by Grant TF 0A4534 of the World Bank Knowledge for Change Program.